isabella232/api-lab/rest.md

 In this exercise we will observe how to send additional parameters to a _GET_ request.
 These additional parameters are know as _query parameters_.

-1. Click on _Exercise 1.2 GET request with parameters_ in the _Lab 1 - REST_ folder:
+1. Click on _1.2 GET request with parameters_ in the _Lab 1 - REST_ folder:

     ![Exercise 1.2 - Start](img/lab1/ex-1.2-start.png)